2018–19 Nebraska Cornhuskers women's basketball team

-The 2018–19 Nebraska Cornhuskers women's basketball team represents the University of Nebraska during the 2018–19 NCAA Division I women's basketball season.
-The Cornhuskers, led by 3rd year head coach Amy Williams, play their home games at Pinnacle Bank Arena and are a member of the Big Ten Conference.
+The 2018–19 Nebraska Cornhuskers women's basketball team represented the University of Nebraska during the 2018–19 NCAA Division I women's basketball season.
+The Cornhuskers, led by 3rd year head coach Amy Williams, played their home games at Pinnacle Bank Arena and were a member of the Big Ten Conference.
 They finished the season 14–16, 11–5 in Big Ten play to finish in a 4 way for sixth place.
 They lost in the first round of the Big Ten women's tournament to Purdue.